-Due to the complexity of the legal text a subgroup was created to develop the changes to the Planning Code and Glossary and Definitions.
+Due to the complexity of the legal text, a subgroup was created to develop the changes to the Planning Code, Glossary and Definitions, and consequential changes to the Data Registration Code.
 Subgroups were run in addition to Workgroups.

 A detailed summary of work considered in the Subgroups and presented back to the Workgroup can be found in Annex 4.